-Every effort is made by the University to preserve the confidentiality of reports, formal Formal Complaints, investigations, informal resolutions, grievance processes, and outcomes under this Policy.
+The University makes every effort to preserve the confidentiality of reports, Formal Complaints, investigations, informal resolutions, grievance processes, and outcomes under this Policy.
 LR will not share the identity of any individual who has made a report or Formal Complaint of harassment, discrimination, or retaliation, any complainant, any individual who has been reported to be the respondent of sex or other discrimination, or any witness, except as permitted by the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.
-1232g; FERPA regulations, 34 CFR part 99; or as required by law; or to carry out the purpose of Title IX or 34 CFR Part 106, including conducting any investigation, hearing, or grievance proceeding arising under this Policy.
+1232g; FERPA regulations, 34 CFR part 99; or as required by law; or to carry out the purpose of Title IX or 34 CFR Part 106, including conducting any investigation, Hearing, or grievance proceeding arising under this Policy.